terleckimaciej/cloud-data-platform/README.md

 Final outputs are stored in Parquet format in the GCS Data Lake and loaded into a partitioned BigQuery Data Warehouse, powering analytical dashboards (Looker Studio) and machine-learning models (Vertex AI).

-Temporal versioning – data stored as daily Parquet partitions in GCS for deterministic reprocessing and reproducible historical snapshots.

-Final outputs are stored in Parquet format in the GCS Data Lake and loaded into a partitioned BigQuery Data Warehouse, powering analytical dashboards (Looker Studio) and machine-learning models (Vertex AI).
 ---

 ## 📊 Final Result